-Revenue was \$35.1 million for the three months ended March 31, 2023, a decrease of \$2.4 million from the comparable period in 2022.
-The decrease was primarily attributable to a decrease in our contractual revenue rates pursuant to the agreement regarding an exclusivity period with a B2B customer, that was partially offset by overall growth in the B2B segment due to strong performance of our B2B customers during the quarter.
+Revenue was \$33.8 million for the three months ended June 30, 2023, a decrease of \$1.2 million from the comparable period in 2022.
+The decrease was primarily attributable to a decrease in our contractual revenue rates pursuant to the agreement regarding an exclusivity period with a B2B customer.
+This decrease was partially offset by overall growth in the B2C segment due to the strong performance of our operations in Europe.

 Revenue fluctuations in the United States are the result of decreased RMiG revenues in our B2B operations.
 The fluctuations in Europe were the result of declines in our B2B performance, offset by an improvement in our B2C operations.
-The decrease in Latin America was entirely attributable to our B2C operations.
+The increase in Latin America was entirely attributable to our B2C operations.
 The increase in the rest of the world was driven primarily by growth in our Ontario operations in the B2B segment.